-Bitcoin Mining Companies – Who Already Declared Bankruptcy and Why
+Bitcoin Mining Companies – Who Has Declared Bankruptcy and Why

-Unsurprisingly, the next year could bring even more pain as miners strain to strengthen their balance sheets to remain operational.
+Unsurprisingly, the next year could bring even more pain as miners strain to strengthen their balance sheets and remain operational.
 Here is a catalog of the companies that are already out and why.

 1. Compute North

 Based in the U.S., Compute North is a crypto mining company founded by Dave Perrill and PJ Lee in November 2017.
 The company was trying to disrupt the global data center industry by developing and operating low-cost computing infrastructures.
 It was among the largest data center operators before filing for bankruptcy in September 2022.

 In its bankruptcy filing, Compute North revealed that it owed as much as $500 million to more than 200 creditors.
 The company’s CEO resigned at the time of the filing but will remain part of the board.